shivauchiha/IlluminaFinalTo23me/README.md

 1. Performs liftover from newer Build38 to Build37 genome build.
 2. Removes genotype with low GT Scores
 3. Performs illumina SNP to dbSNP based rsid converion

+Note: My base is not bioinformatics, Incase of issues in conversion and improvements pull requests are welcome.